-After the main coolant pump coast down, the differential pressures are determined by the liquid distribution in the test facility, since there are only low fluid velocities in the primary system.
+After the main coolant pump coast down, the differential pressures are determined by the liquid distribution in the test facility since there are only low fluid velocities in the primary system.
 In general, the agreement of the calculation with the experiment is good, in some locations even excellent.
-For example, the two periods of core uncover (around 140 s and 550 s, Fig. 5.13) are described well by ATHLET.
+For example, the first period of core uncovery (around

+140 s, Fig. 5.19) is described well by ATHLET.
 Also, the time point of pump seal clearance is calculated well.
-On the other hand, the liquid inventories in the down-comer and especially in the steam generator inlet plena are clearly overestimated after 650 s, due to the too long time period of accumulator injection already mentioned.
+During the first 500 s after the break, the three ATHLET versions produce similar results.
+Between 600 s and 800 s, version 3.2.1. predicts higher differential pressure as the other versions, which might correlate to the differences in accumulator injection mass flow.